QubitPi/management-blogs/docs/_posts/2022-09-05-arango-java-driver.md

 2. ArangoDatabaseAsync with **ArangoDatabaseAsync#query()**

 > Application design should take it into account that
-> [ArangoDatabase][ArangoDatabase] and [ArangoDatabaseAsync][ArangoDatabaseAsync] are two separate types.
-Application,
+> [ArangoDatabase][ArangoDatabase] and [ArangoDatabaseAsync][ArangoDatabaseAsync] are makde two separate types.
-> should it offers the ability to switch between syanc and async querying on the flight, should not depend on the
+> Application, should it offers the ability to switch between syanc and async querying on the flight, should not depend
-> driver's interface but have its own abstraction layer
+> on the driver's interface but have its own abstraction layer

 For example, suppose we have a "java_driver_graph_test_db" database which has a [named graph](named graph) "traversalGraph" with one edge collection (called "edges") and one vertex collection (named "circles")